-If you want to make your hair silky, soft, and smooth, you can use this powder for washing your hair.
+If you want to make your hair silky, soft, and smooth, you can use soapnut powder for washing your hair.
 You can also add it directly to your shampoos to increase its cleansing properties.

-Due to its soothing effects on your skin, it can be used as one of the primary ingredients in products that are made for soothing inflammation of the skin.
+- Reetha Powder Good for Skin: Due to its soothing effects on your skin, it can be used as one of the primary ingredients in products that are made for soothing inflammation of the skin.
 Moreover, it also makes your skin soft and therefore, can be used by people who have dry and sensitive skin to obtain luscious skin.

-You can make a herbal shampoo by mixing it with Amla and Shikakai powder along with water and other ingredients.
+- Use Reetha Powder with Shikakai Powder: You can make a herbal shampoo by mixing it with Amla and Shikakai powder along with water and other ingredients.
 It gives a shiny texture to your hair especially if you use it with other herbal ingredients like the powder of Kapoor Kali.

 Hair shampoos, conditioners, skin and hair cleansers, soaps, and other products meant for bath, skin, and hair care products can contain it as one of the key ingredients.

-Raw material source: Reetha fruits
+- Raw material source: Reetha fruits

-The fruits of Aritha (Reetha) are dried first and then they are grounded into a fine powder.
+- Manufacturing process The fruits of Aritha (Reetha) are dried first and then they are grounded into a fine powder.

-Tested on animals?: No
+- Tested on Animals: No

-GMO: GMOs are not present but it is not certified or that.
+- GMO: GMOs are not present but it is not certified or that.

-Vegan: Vegans can use it as it does not contain animal-derived ingredients.
+- Vegan: Vegans can use it as it does not contain animal-derived ingredients.